-The leadership training recognition plan is intended to honor demonstrated performance and tenure of trained leaders in all areas of the Scouting program directly involving units.
+The Scouter's Training Award recognition plan is intended to honor demonstrated performance and tenure of trained leaders in all areas of the Scouting program directly involving units.
 Leaders interested in collecting recognitions only for the sake of the emblem should be counseled as to the true intent of the plan.

 Some awards require a nomination by another Scouter.
-Awards such as the District Award of Merit, and the Venturing Leadership, Silver Beaver, Silver Antelope, and Silver Buffalo awards require nomination by someone other than the adult who would receive the award.
+Awards such as the District Award of Merit, Venturing Leadership, Silver Beaver, Silver Antelope, and Silver Buffalo require nomination by someone other than the adult who would receive the award.